cartridge/cartridge-sass-legacy/README.md

+# DEPRECATED - DO NOT USE
+## Due to updated in node-sass, this package is no longer needed.
+Please use [cartridge-sass](https://github.com/cartridge/cartridge-sass) no matter what platform you are using.

 # Cartridge Sass Legacy [![Build Status](https://travis-ci.org/cartridge/cartridge-sass-legacy.svg?branch=master)](https://travis-ci.org/cartridge/cartridge-sass-legacy)

 **It is recommended to use this instead of [cartridge-sass](https://github.com/cartridge/cartridge-sass) if you require windows compatibility or are other wise having issues running the main Sass module**